Aura Review: Quick Expert Summary

 Aura’s online security app has the same interface on both Android and iOS, giving you access to:

 - Password manager.
 Very minimal password manager that’s missing a lot of features offered by the top standalone password managers.

 - Identity theft protections.
 Aura offers a wide range of identity and financial protections for US users, including credit, bank, and investment account monitoring, data protection, dark web monitoring, social security monitoring, and more.

-It would be nice to see Aura combine its mobile offering into a single app like TotalAV does, and include additional features like app scanning, privacy monitors, anti-theft tools, and parental controls (which all of the best Android antivirus apps provide).
+It would be nice to see Aura combine its mobile offering into a single app like TotalAV does — and to include additional features like app scanning, privacy monitoring, and anti-theft tools (which all of the best Android antivirus apps provide).